 - 1/3 cup natural creamy, unsalted peanut butter

-- 2 small boxes (3.4oz ) non-fat, sugar-free instant vanilla pudding
+- 2 small boxes, 3.4oz instant vanilla pudding mix

-- In a mixing bowl whisk together the Greek yogurt, peanut butter, whipped topping, almond milk and cinnamon until no clumps remain.
-Stir in the instant pudding until well incorporated and mixture begins to thicken.
+- Using a stand mixer with the whisk attachment (or a hand-held mixer) whisk together the Greek yogurt, peanut butter, whipped topping and almond milk until no clumps remain.
+Whisk in the instant pudding until well incorporated and mixture begins to thicken.

-- In a large glass serving dish/trifle bowl, form a layer of wafers.
+- In a glass serving dish/trifle bowl, start with a base layer of vanilla wafers.
 Cover with a thin layer of pudding, followed by a layer of banana slices.
 Add another thin layer of pudding and repeat.
 The size of your serving dish will determine how many layers you can make.
 2-3 layers is typical.

 - Top with a few additional banana slices or vanilla wafers and drizzle a little peanut butter on top.